417A6174683074/DeepL_proj/README.md

 - training with default arguments(kmeans exemplar selection)

 ### XGBoost
-- to run xgboost, follow all the steps from above and run the script in xgboost/main_xg.py
+- to run xgboost, follow all the setup steps from the original project [TraMEL](https://github.com/atg205/code) and run xgboost/main_xg.py
 ## Dependencies & Setup

 A minimal set of Python packages is required to run the plotting and evaluation scripts.
 Create a virtual environment and install dependencies from `requirements.txt`: